 - Wrapping raw meat: Silicone bags or glass containers (beeswax wraps are not safe for raw meat)

 If you can only buy one thing today: the silicone stretch lids.
-Under $9, fits almost everything, and you'll stop reaching for the plastic wrap roll within a week.
+Inexpensive, fits almost everything, and you'll stop reaching for the plastic wrap roll within a week.

 Want the Full Kitchen Plastic Detox Guide?